-529 Plans, aka Qualified Tuition Programs, are an excellent way to save for education and an all around Good Thing®.
+529 Plans, aka Qualified Tuition Programs, are an excellent way to create college savings and an all around Good Thing®.
 Like Roth accounts, contributions to 529s grow tax-free, but unlike Roths, there’s no 5 year waiting period.
 And Roth accounts can be complicated.
 There’s Roth IRAs and Designated Roth Accounts and contribution limits and whatnot.
-On the other hand, money in a Roth can be used for any purpose, including beer and fishing tackle, while 529 distributions must be used for education.
+On the other hand, money in a Roth can be used for any purpose, including beer and fishing tackle, while 529 plan college savings distributions must be used for education.
 So which is better for college savings?
 You guessed it...it depends.
 Here’s a look at some of the differences.

 You might do better with a Roth if: